 Whether you’re grappling with a divisive community issue, or simply want to include residents’ voices in city government, we have tools and resources that can help foster civic engagement.
-Our advice focuses on three core components: organizing, dialogue and action.

 During the organizing phase, we emphasize coalition-building, recruitment of diverse dialogue participants, message development, early planning for action and training of facilitators.
 In this phase, it is crucial to reach out to every sector of the population to ensure that everyone’s voice is heard.